davekirby/EFFProject/report/PROJ_KirbyD.md

 There have been many machine learning algorithms developed over the last few decades and combined with the increase in computing power and availability of large volumes of data they have transformed many areas of our lives.
 However their use in some areas such as law, medicine or finance is held back because most of the models are black boxes unable to explain how they came to a decision.

-A solution to this problem is to have a machine learning algorithm defined as a set of fuzzy IF-THEN rules that can then be represented in a form understandable to non-specialists.
+One solution to this problem is to have a machine learning algorithm that creates a set of fuzzy IF-THEN rules that can then be represented in a form understandable to non-specialists.
 Fuzzy rules were originally hand written for expert systems but writing and debugging rules by hand is time consuming and error prone.
 An alternative it to learn the fuzzy rules from data.
 Several ways of doing this have been developed, one of the most successful being through the application of genetic programming (GP).

 ## Background